motamman/signalk-parquet/README.md

 - **Edit Path**: Click ✏️ Edit button to modify path settings
 - **Delete Path**: Click 🗑️ Remove button to delete a path
 - **Refresh**: Click 🔄 Refresh Paths to reload configuration
+- **Show/Hide Commands**: Toggle button to show/hide command paths in the table

+### Command Management

+The plugin now streamlines command management with automatic path configuration:

+1. **Register Command**: Commands are automatically registered with enabled path configurations
+2. **Start Command**: Click **Start** button to activate a command regimen
+3. **Stop Command**: Click **Stop** button to deactivate a command regimen
+4. **Remove Command**: Click **Remove** button to delete a command and its path configuration

+This eliminates the previous 3-step process of registering commands, adding paths, and enabling them separately.

 ### Path Configuration Storage